 Rolin, Kristina, 2017.
 Can social diversity be best incorporated into science by adopting the social value management ideal?
 In Current Controversies in Values and Science, eds.
 Kevin C. Elliott and Daniel Steel.
 New York and London: Routledge, 113-129.

 Rolin, Kristina, 2016.
 Values, standpoints, and scientific/intellectual movements.
-Studies in History and Philosophy of Science 56: 11-19.
+Studies in History and Philosophy of Science Part A 56: 11-19.